Past events

 Cottage open 2 – 4pm

-A glimpse into family life in early Melbourne, at the modest yet elegant home of Charles Joseph La Trobe, Victoria's first governor, and his wife Sophie and their four children Agnes, Nellie, Cécile and Charley.
+A glimpse into family life in early Melbourne, at the modest yet elegant home of Charles Joseph La Trobe, Victoria's first governor, and his wife Sophie and their four children Agnes, Nelly, Cécile and Charley.
 Visitors were also able to see how La Trobe’s re-created garden was developing.

 Click here to visit an informative Labour Day website